-For molten metals: · Molten metal and water can be an explosive combination.
-The risk is greatest when there is sufficient molten metal to ent seal off water.
-Water and other forms of contamination on or contained in scrap or remelt ingot are known to have caused ap or ap or seal off water.
-Water and other forms of contamination on or contained in scrap or remelt ingot are known to have caused action water.
-Plater and care in series of contamination of or contaminating of the first inget are known to have daded explosions in melting operations.
-While the products may have minimal surface roughness and internal voids, there remain the possibility of moisture contamination or entrapment.
-If confined, even a few drops can lead to violent explosions. · All tooling, containers, molds and ladles, which come in contact with molten metal must be preheated or specially coated, ust free and approved for such use. · Any surfaces that may contact molten metal (e.g. concrete) should be specially coated Safe handling Drops of molten metal in water (e.g. from plasma arc cutting), while not normally an explosion hazard, can generate enou ıh flammable hydrogen gas to present an explosion hazard. ► Avoid all personal contact, including inhalation. ► Wear protective clothing when risk of exposure occurs. ► Use in a well-ventilated area. ► Prevent concentration in hollows and sumps. ► DO NOT enter confined spaces until atmosphere has been checked. ► DO NOT allow material to contact humans, exposed food or food utensils. ► Avoid contact with incompatible materials.
-Fire and explosion protection See section 5 Other information • Store away from incompatible materials.
+For molten metals: 7.1.
+Precautions for sale in anding protection See section 5 Safe handling Molten metal and water can be an explosive combination.
+The risk is greatest when there is sufficient molten metal to entrap or seal off water.
+Water and other forms of contamination on or contained in scrap or remelt ingot are known to have caused explosions in melting operations.
+While the products may have minimal surface roughness and internal voids, there remains the possibility of moisture contamination or entrapment.
+If confined, even a few drops can lead to violent explosions.
+All tooling, containers, molds and ladles, which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use.
+Any surfaces that may contact molten metal (e.g. concrete) should be specially coated Drops of molten metal in water (e.g. from plasma arc cutting), while not normally an explosion hazard, can generate enough flammable hydrogen gas to present an explosion hazard.
+Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Other information • Store away from incompatible materials. • See section 5 Other information ▸ Store away from incompatible materials.